SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 > **Note:** Answer 'Are you sure you want to continue connecting (yes/no/[fingerprint])? with **yes**.

-One you see **Have a lot of fun** in the output, you are succesfully connected to your Virtual Machine.
+Once you see **Have a lot of fun** in the output, you are succesfully connected to your Virtual Machine.

-2.7 Next up, as we do not want to use the **azureuser**, who has root rights, to install and run the DP Agent we will create a user specific for the DPAgent activities.
+2.7 Next up, as we do not want to use the **azureuser**, who has root privileges, to install **and** run the DP Agent we will create a user specific for the DPAgent activities.
 Therefore, execute the following command to create a new user:

 ```shell
 sudo useradd -m dpa-user